Talal0910/Mine_monitoring_transferability/README.md

 Although mining is environmentally disruptive, satellite-based monitoring can support better environmental management.
 An automated EO workflow could help identify:

-expansion of disturbed land,
+- expansion of disturbed land
-growth of waste dumps or tailings areas, rehabilitation progress, unexpected or unlicensed disturbance, areas requiring closer inspection.
+- growth of waste dumps or tailings areas
+- rehabilitation progress
+- unexpected or unlicensed disturbance
+- areas requiring closer inspection

 In this sense, the environmental cost of computation must be balanced against the potential benefit of improved monitoring and accountability.
 A lightweight, reproducible model using open satellite data may support more frequent monitoring without requiring repeated site visits or expensive aerial surveys.